nathanreyes/v-calendar/docs/docs/calendar/attributes.md

 ### 2. Scoped Slot

-For a more customized approach you can insert your own `"day-popover"` custom scoped slot within `Calendar`.
+For a more customized approach you can insert your own `"day-popover"` custom scoped slot within `VCalendar`.

 <BaseAlert title="Scoped slots">